kash-dotcom/VineFind/README.md

 ## How to use this repo

-1. To set up and run this project, follow these steps:
+To set up and run this project, follow these steps.
+This project uses two branches:

+**final deployment**: the live, production-ready version currently running on Heroku.

+ **main**: the editable development branch for ongoing updates and improvements

 1. **Repository Setup**: Begin by using this repository as a template to create your own GitHub project repository.